Obananob/AgroScan_Leaf/README.md

-AgroScan – CNN-Based Plant Disease Detection
+# 🌿 AgroScan – CNN-Based Plant Disease Detection via WhatsApp

-AgroScan is a deep learning-powered solution that detects crop leaf diseases from images.
-The model is designed to be deployed via a WhatsApp chatbot using Twilio, making it accessible to farmers and agricultural workers in remote or low-connectivity areas.
+**AgroScan** is a deep learning-powered solution that detects crop leaf diseases from images.
+The model is designed to be deployed via a **WhatsApp chatbot** using Twilio, making it accessible to farmers and agricultural workers in remote or low-connectivity areas.

-AgroScan is currently being developed as part of the Africa Deep Tech Challenge 2025.
+AgroScan is currently being developed as part of the **Africa Deep Tech Challenge 2025**.

+---

-Project Goals
+## 🎯 Project Goals

-Build an image classifier that detects plant diseases from leaf photos Deploy the model through a WhatsApp bot for easy farmer access Promote early detection and minimize crop loss in agriculture
+- Build an image classifier that detects plant diseases from leaf photos
+- Deploy the model through a WhatsApp bot for easy farmer access
+- Promote early detection and minimize crop loss in agriculture

+---

-Model Details
+## 🧠 Model Details

-Model: Convolutional Neural Network (CNN)
+- Model: **Convolutional Neural Network (CNN)**
-Trained on: PlantVillage Dataset (Kaggle)
+- Trained on: PlantVillage Dataset (Kaggle)
-Output: Disease classification (e.g., Early Blight, Late Blight, Healthy)
+- Output: Disease classification (e.g., Early Blight, Late Blight, Healthy)
-Evaluation: Accuracy, Confusion Matrix, Precision/Recall
+- Evaluation: Accuracy, Confusion Matrix, Precision/Recall

+---

-Tech Stack
+## 🧰 Tech Stack

-Python
+- Python
-TensorFlow / Keras
+- TensorFlow / Keras
+- OpenCV
-Pandas, NumPy
+- Pandas, NumPy
-Twilio API (WhatsApp integration)
+- Twilio API (WhatsApp integration)
-FastAPI for hosting
+- Hugging Face Spaces / FastAPI for hosting

+---

-📊 Dataset
+## 📊 Dataset

-The model is trained using the PlantVillage Dataset, a labeled image dataset of healthy and diseased crop leaves.
+The model is trained using the [PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease), a labeled image dataset of healthy and diseased crop leaves.

-Dataset is not included in this repo due to size.
+> Dataset is not included in this repo due to size.